aharring/PFORCS-problem-sheet/README.md

 	3. Example program on lecturers github showing how to manage multiple exceptions in a try/except statement.
 Didn't use this yet though.

+GMIT Python Weekly Assignments & Problem Sheet Solutions

+Problem Sheet Assignment Week05 : squareroot.py
+Task Requirement :
+        Write a program that takes a positive number as input, passes it to a function which attempts to approximate the square root of the inputted value and returns that value to be printed to the terminal.
+The task stiplulated we must not use python inbuilt functions but instead write our own square root function based on Newton's method

+What I learned :
+	1. How to define a function
+	2. How to pass values to a function
+        3. How to return a value from a function

+Resources :
+	1. Google "What is Newton's method for calculating a square root"
+	2. Lecture Week 05 & Live tutorial - understanding functions